Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Introduction

-\textbf{Organization:} The remainder of this paper is as follows.
+\textbf{Organization:} The remainder of this paper \revone{--— Appendix~\ref{app:abbrevations} lists the abbreviations that we use throughout ---} is as follows.
 In Section~\ref{sec:literature}, we summarize the state of the art.
 We then elaborate on our problem setting in Section~\ref{sec:problem-description} and develop our algorithmic framework in Section~\ref{sec:algorithmic-framework}.
 Section~\ref{sec:case-study} describes our case study based on the subway network in Munich, Germany.
 We present numerical results that show the efficiency of our algorithmic framework and derive managerial insights in Section~\ref{subsection:comp-results}.
 We conclude in Section~\ref{sec:conclusion} by summarizing our main findings.